PopovMP/dbil/README.md

 ### Finding documents

-Use `find` to look for one or multiple documents matching you query.
+Use `find` or `findOne` to look for one or multiple documents matching you query.

+* `find` returns an array of documents.
+If no matches, it returns an empty array.
+* `findOne` returns the first found document or `undefined`.

 You can select documents based on field equality or use comparison operators:
 `$eq`, `$ne`, `$lt`, `$lte`, `$gt`, `$gte`, `$in`, `$nin`.
 Other available operators are `$exists` and `$regex`.